 2. You say what you mean without saying it mean.
 Not expressing your feelings creates passive aggressive behavior.
-You don't admit that you're upset, so it comes out in sarcasm or hurtful comments.
+You don't admit that you're upset, so it comes out in sarcastic or hurtful comments.

-When the pain of staying silent becomes too much, it can propel you to speak up.
+When the pain of staying silent becomes too much, that pain propels you to speak up.
 To learn how, read my blog Can We Talk Without Losing It or check out my free 5 day email course on catching anger.
 Click the image to sign up!

 4. You don't have to give advice.
 This one can feel like torture but you can be supportive without giving advice.
 Instead, validate what's being said to show that you get it.
 That's what most people want, to feel understood.

-5. You can stay on your side of the street and in the process, get your energy back.
-Learning what's not your business takes practice.
-Anything outside your hula hoop is not your responsibility.
-That includes adult children, parents, friends, co-workers, and people with lots of problems.
+5. You can stay on your side of the street.
+In the process get your energy back.
+Knowing how to let go of what's not your business is part of detachment.
+That's when you can let someone else make their own choices without trying to control the outcome.
 If they are a functioning adult, let them deal with it.

-6. You don't always say yes which makes you more honest in your relationships.
-You realize that always saying yes is getting old.
+6. You don't always say yes which makes you more honest in relationships.
+You realize that always saying yes gets old.
 You're finally willing to take a risk.
 No one ever died from saying no!

 8. You stop obsessing about things that are not in your control.
-Practicing being in the moment brings the focus back to you, and as a result, you're less stressed and more grounded.
+Practice being in the moment by bringing the focus back to you.
+As a result, you're less stressed and more grounded.
 When your energy is focused on others, you lose touch with what you need.

 10. You can begin to let go of what others are doing and as a result your serenity comes back!
 Trying to fix, advise or control other people's behavior - especially if there's an addiction distracts you from solving your own problems.
 Once you let go of what isn't yours, other person has the opportunity to take care of themselves.

-Whenever you are trying to change a behavior, practicing patience helps.
+Whenever you try changing a behavior, being patient helps.
 Codependency is like a tree with deep roots.
 Target one specific behavior at a time and getting additional support makes the process easier.